 This option may be employed by OTT providers or by MVPDs.
-With this method, providers offer both UHD Phase A and legacy versions of the service and send the appropriate stream to devices (unicast) or simulcast both streams.
-In general, providers that use DASH as a transport method may use unicast and providers that use MPEG-2 TS may use simulcast.
-The variety of
+With this method, providers offer both UHD Phase A and legacy versions of the service and send the appropriate stream to devices

-13 See http://rvualliance.org/what-rvu.
+16 See http://rvualliance.org/what-rvu.